The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Introduction

 A naive guess would indicate that this simple statement must have a straightforward proof, but this seems not to be the case.
 Indeed, the definition of the curve $\gamma$ out of $W$ via iterations of conformal maps is very ``directional'' and not well-suited to time-reversal.
 As it turns out, the way in which the energy of the driving function $W$ of $\gamma$ will be redistributed on the driving function of its time-reversal is highly non-local and rather intricate.
 This suggest that a more symmetric reinterpretation of the energy of the Loewner chain will be handy in order to prove this theorem -- and this is indeed the strategy that we will follow.

 The reader acquainted to Schramm Loewner Evolutions (SLE) may have noted features reminiscent of part of the SLE theory.
 Recall that chordal SLE$_\kappa$ as defined by Schramm in \cite{schramm2000scaling} is the random curve that one obtains when one chooses the driving function to be $\sqrt {\kappa}$ times a one-dimensional Brownian motion.
 This is of course a function with infinite energy, but Brownian motion and Dirichlet energy are not unrelated (and we will comment on this a few lines).
-Recall also from \cite{Schramm2005basic} that (and this is a non-trivial fact) chordal SLE$_\kappa$ is indeed a simple curve when $\kappa \in [0, 4]$.
-Furthermore, given that SLE$_\kappa$ curves should conjecturally arise as scaling limits of lattice based models from statistical physics, it was natural to conjecture that chordal SLE is reversible ie. that the time-reversal of a chordal SLE$_\kappa$ from $a$ to $b$ in $D$ is a chordal SLE$_\kappa$ from $b$ to $a$ in $D$ (note that here, this means an identity in distribution between two random curves).
-Proving this has turned out to be a challenge that resisted for some years, but has been settled by Zhan \cite{zhan2008} in the case of the simple curves $\kappa \in [0, 4]$, via rather non-trivial couplings of both ends of the path (see also Dub\'edat's commutation relations \cite{dubedat2007commutation}, Miller and Sheffield's approach based on the Gaussian Free Field \cite{MS2012imaginary1,MS2012imaginary2,MS2012imaginary3} that also provides a proof of reversibility for the non-simple case where $\kappa \in (4,8]$, or Friz and Shekhar \cite {friz2015} for an approach based on rough paths that also use the Loewner energy).
+Recall also from \cite{Schramm2005basic} that (and this is a non-trivial fact) chordal SLE$_\kappa$ is indeed a simple curve when $\kappa \in [0, 4]$ (see also Friz and Shekhar \cite {friz2015} for an approach based on rough paths).
+Furthermore, given that SLE$_\kappa$ curves should conjecturally arise as scaling limits of lattice based models from statistical physics, it was natural to conjecture that chordal SLE is reversible \ie that the time-reversal of a chordal SLE$_\kappa$ from $a$ to $b$ in $D$ is a chordal SLE$_\kappa$ from $b$ to $a$ in $D$ (note that here, this means an identity in distribution between two random curves).
+Proving this has turned out to be a challenge that resisted for some years, but has been settled by Zhan \cite{zhan2008} in the case of the simple curves $\kappa \in [0, 4]$, via rather non-trivial couplings of both ends of the path (see also Dub\'edat's commutation relations \cite{Dub{\'e}dat2007commutation}, Miller and Sheffield's approach based on the Gaussian Free Field \cite{MS2012imaginary1,MS2012imaginary2,MS2012imaginary3} that also provides a proof of reversibility for the non-simple case where $\kappa \in (4,8]$).
 In view of Theorem \ref {main1}, one may actually wonder if a possible roadmap towards proving reversibility of SLE is to deduce it from the reversibility of the Loewner energy for smooth curves $\gamma$.
 Our approach in the present paper will however be precisely the opposite; we will namely use the reversibility of the SLE$_\kappa$ curves as a tool to deduce the reversibility of the energy of smooth curves.